Vitapept supports the supply of the organism with thyroid, adrenal and stomach peptides

 2 capsules of Vitapept (recommended daily dose) include:

-- thyroid extract (contains thyroid peptides) 20 mg
+- thyroid extract (contains thyroid peptide complex) 20 mg

-- adrenal extract (contains adrenal peptides) 20 mg
+- adrenal extract (contains adrenal peptide complex) 20 mg

-- gastric mucosa extract (contains gastric mucosa peptides) 20 mg
+- gastric mucosa extract (contains stomach peptide complex) 20 mg

 The role of the thyroid, adrenal glands and stomach in the body's energy balance